zimmski/tavor/README.md

 The reduce strategy code and all officially implemented reduce strategies can be found in the [github.com/zimmski/tavor/reduce/strategy](/reduce/strategy) package and its sub-packages.

 Each reduce strategy instance has to be associated on construction with exactly one token.
-This allows an instance to hold a dedicated state of the given token's graph, which makes optimizations for multiple reduce operations possible.
+This allows an instance to hold a dedicated state of the given token graph, which makes optimizations for multiple reduce operations possible.

 A reduce strategy has to implement the `Strategy` interface which is exported by the [github.com/zimmski/tavor/reduce/strategy](/reduce/strategy) package.
 The interface defines the `Reduce` method which starts the first step of the reduce strategy in a new goroutine and returns two channels to control the reduce process.
 The error return argument is not nil, if an error is encountered during the initialization.
 On success a value is returned by the control channel which marks the completion of the iteration.
 A feedback has to be given through the feedback channel as well as a value to the control channel to initiate the calculation of the next reduce step.
 This passing of values is needed to avoid data races within the token graph.
 The channels must be closed when there are no more steps or the strategy caller wants to end the reduce process.
 Please note that this can also occur right after receiving the channels.
 Hence when there are no steps.
 Since the `Reduce` method is running in its own goroutine, it can be implemented statefully without using savepoints.